 It is critical to identify what is causing your symptoms.
 In many cases, it can be difficult to accurately determine the specific allergic triggers and at times, more than one type of test is required.
 Allergists have the appropriate tools and understand the intricacies of the various tests and investigations required to diagnose allergies and allergy-related problems.

-For more information on the importance of seeing a Board-Certified Allergist, please visit: https://www.youtube.com/watch?v=Um06KsA0QRI
+Watch the video below for more information on the importance of seeing a Board-Certified Allergist.

 All of the physicians at Atlanta Allergy & Asthma are certified by the American Board of Allergy and Immunology and participate in the rigorous Maintenance of Certification program required by this board.
 This ensures that we continue to provide the most up to date, state of the art care for our patients.

-Atlanta Allergy & Asthma is the largest allergy practice in Georgia with 18 offices and 18 board certified allergists.
-With more than 40 years of serving the Atlanta community—we have grown to be one of the largest and most trusted allergy practices in the country.
+Atlanta Allergy & Asthma is the largest allergy practice in Georgia with 19 locations.
+With more than 50 years of serving the Atlanta community—we have grown to be one of the largest and most trusted allergy practices in the country.
 We are also the only National Allergy Bureau certified pollen counting station in the Atlanta area.
 Our daily pollen count is based on scientific data and is a trusted resource for media outlets.
 Individuals receive the daily count in order to better manage their specific allergies.
 This service is provided free of charge.
-Sign up here.
+Sign up for daily pollen newsletter.

 We are committed to providing our patients with the best care and resources for their allergies, asthma, food allergies and immune diseases.
 Take the first step toward improving your health and quality of life.
 Schedule your appointment today.